Wjmoore32001/EzyReadComics/README.md

 - Writer is the only required credit in strict mode.
 - Other listed credits are collected when Marvel provides them, including Artist, Penciller, Inker, Colorist, Letterer, Cover Artist, and Editor.
-- Browse focuses on Writer only.
+- Browse focuses on issue number and published date for the current compact mobile layout.
 - Issue detail pages can still show full issue credits.

 ## Tech Stack